wkumari/draft-wkumari-dhc-capport/README.md

    to determine when they are behind a CP, but are usually effective for determining that the captive portal has been satisfied.
-These tests will continue to be needed, because there is currently no definitive signal from the captive portal that it has been satisfied.
-The connectivity test may also need to be used if the captive portal times out the user session and needs the user to re-authenticate / pay again.
+These tests will continue to be needed, because there is currently no definitive signal from the captive portal that it has been satisfied. [ Editor
+   note: It may be useful to write another document that specifies how a client can determine that it has passed the CP.
+This document could also contain advice to implmentors on only intercepting actually needed ports, how to advertise that the CP needs to be statisfied *again*, etc.  This should not be done in this document though. ] The connectivity test may also need to be used if the captive portal times out the user session and needs the user to re-authenticate / pay again.
 The operating system may still find the information about